or, lessons from the first contact sheet

 Taking pictures was, and is, one of the many ways I leave claw marks in all that is dear to me and everyone I love.
 But photography is a continual lesson in impermanence.
 Behold (if you prefer Ecclesiastes), all is vanity and a striving after wind.
 One of the first things you learn is to mistrust that satisfaction of popping a roll of film out of your camera.
 My first contact sheet of that summer, above, was not the first roll of film I processed, about which I remember two things: one, that it contained my first truly great (I was sure) documentary image, rowdy Central Catholic boys out on their lunch break, vying for my camera’s attention.
 Two, that the negatives emerged from processing a sickly pinkish white, the film having fused to itself.
 Vanity of vanities.
 I peeled it and ripped it and threw it in the trash.
 The Central Catholic boys are now about 35 years old.

 Almost every roll that summer was partially damaged, until I got the hang of winding it (and bought better reels).

 Some shots made it safely to the negative stage, but I didn’t yet know much about metering.

 And some succeeded.
 Which is to say, they are a reminder of the ruthless fact of change.

 Other changes aren’t as obvious, but they’re there, too many to number.

 The one thing I didn’t think to preserve that summer was Filmmakers itself.
-The building was torn down after my term.
+The building was torn down not long after my term.
 The one on Melwood Avenue, which after twenty years I still think of as the “new” Filmmakers, has more darkrooms and computer labs and a bigger gallery and a much better screening room and a cafe and toilets that flush.
 And somehow I don’t feel the same affection for it.
 Maybe I will when it’s too late.
 I should probably set about preserving it now, just in case.
 Like everything else, it is of the nature to change.
 There is no escape.